DiogoMCampos/Leaflet/ESOF-docs/Software Design.md

 Since Leaflet is a library that is used in many web pages, its deployment is often made through a CDN, although it is also possible to include it in the server hosting the page.

 ##Process View

 The process view shows how the system handles run-time interacting processes.

 ![Process View](https://raw.githubusercontent.com/DiogoMCampos/Leaflet/ESOF-Documentation/ESOF-docs/resources/Activity%20Diagram.png)
 As shown in the diagram, when Leaflet is started the map is loaded.
-The map loading consists in getting data from the map (for example, from Open Street Maps) and displaying the map according to the settings.
+The map loading consists in getting data from the map provider (for example, from OpenStreetMap) and displaying the map according to the settings.
 When the user interacts with the map, Leaflet will handle the event and display the information requested by the event.
 For instance, if the user drags the map, the show area will be different.